The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Data Availability

 \section{Data Availability}

-The simulated data are available at \url{https://zenodo.org/record/6601211#.Ypjd6pDMLhM} \citep{scotch2022}.
+The simulated data are available at \url{https://zenodo.org/record/7563623#.Y8_2my9h2yA} \citep{scotch2022}.
+Any updates after the publication of this manuscript will be given a unique Zenodo identifier and link, and accompanied by text describing the changes.
+The most up-to-date version can always be accessed using \url{https://doi.org/10.5281/zenodo.6601210}.
 All code used for this project is publicly visible at \url{https://github.com/LSSTDESC/transient-host-sims}.
-Users are welcome to report any catalog problems or bugs in the code via GitHub Issues or by e-mail to the authors.
+Users are encouraged to report any catalog problems or bugs in the code via GitHub Issues or by e-mail to the authors.
+The supplementary materials to this paper, available online, include a description of the nearest-neighbors matching from Sec.~\ref{subsec:CosmoDC2_subsample} (Appendix~A) and a description of the catalogue walk-through tutorials (Appendix~B).